-Fig 3 Extract of The Local Plan (2005) - North York Proposals Map to Nature Conservation (GI1 & GI7)
+Fig 3 Extract of The Local Plan (2005) - North York Proposals Map

 The City of York Council are preparing a new Local Plan with the current Local Plan being the City of York Draft Local Plan Incorporating the 4th set of changes (April 2005).
 The mapping information illustrated in figure 3 is extracted from The Local Plan (2005) - North York Proposals Map.